digitalocean-labs/terraform-vault-github-oidc/README.md

 #### oidc_bindings.vault_policies

 `vault_policies` must be a list of Vault policy strings to grant to the `vault_role_name` Vault role being configured.
-This can also come from a [`vault_policy` resource](https://registry.terraform.io/providers/hashicorp/vault/latest/docs/resources/policy#name).
+These can also come from [`vault_policy` resources](https://registry.terraform.io/providers/hashicorp/vault/latest/docs/resources/policy#name).

 #### oidc_bindings.user_claim